- TEACHER TRAINING

 At Lord Scudamore we believe that children learn best when:

-Our literacy learning starts in Early Years when children learn phonics using Floppy’s Phonics and the THRASS programme.
+Our literacy learning starts in Early Years when children learn phonics using Floppy’s Phonics.
 The children learn how to say and how to spell all the letters of the alphabet, moving onto key sounds.
 In Year 1, every child in England takes the Phonics Screening test in June.

 Presentation of work is important at Lord Scudamore and children are encouraged to take a pride in their work.
-Handwriting is taught through the Penpals system and children practice letter formation at least once a week.
+Handwriting is taught through accurate letter formation moving onto cursive joint children practice letter formation at least once a week.

 Grammar and spelling